New Order (band): Reputation

-Both New Order and Joy Division were among the most successful artists on the Factory Records label, which was run by Granada television personality Tony Wilson, and partnered with Factory in the financing of the Manchester club The Haçienda.
+Following in the path of Joy Division, New Order were also among the most successful artists on the Factory Records label, which was run by Granada television personality Tony Wilson.
+New Order partnered with Factory to finance the Manchester club The Haçienda.
 Speaking in 2009, fellow synth-pop musician Phil Oakey described New Order's slow-burn career as cult musicians as being unusually prolonged and effective: "If you want to make a lot of money out of pop, be number 3 a lot.
 Like New Order did."